Skip to content

 Step 6: Design for Accessibility

 The ADA requires a minimum number of accessible parking spaces for every parking lot.
 You should also consult the parking code of your state and municipality and the International Building Code (IBC) to determine accessibility requirements.
-Also, each accessible parking space must have appropriate signage and markings.
+Each accessible parking space must have appropriate signage and markings.

 Step 7: Design for Security and Safety

 Include strategic locations for security cameras and lighting to improve nighttime visibility.
 Ensure a clear line of sight for security cameras with minimal obstructions in your design.
 Also, make provisions for two-way emergency communication systems and visible color-coding and symbols.
-You might also design for more lighting at the points of entry and exit.
+You might also design for more lighting at the entry and exit points.
 You can follow the industry lighting standards of the Illuminating Engineering Society (IES).

 implement signs